Jerry Leiber and Mike Stoller: Post-1950s

 In the late 1970s, A&M Records recruited Leiber and Stoller to write and produce an album for Elkie Brooks; Two Days Away (1977) proved a success in the UK and most of Europe.
 Their composition "Pearl's a Singer" (written with Ralph Dino & John Sembello) became a hit for Brooks, and remains her signature tune.
 In 1978, mezzo-soprano Joan Morris and her pianist-composer husband William Bolcom recorded an album, Other Songs by Leiber and Stoller, featuring a number of the songwriters' more unusual (and satiric) works, including "Let's Bring Back World War I", written specifically for (and dedicated to) Bolcom and Morris; and "Humphrey Bogart", a tongue-in-cheek song about obsession with the actor.
 In 1979, Leiber and Stoller produced another album for Brooks: Live and Learn.

 In 1982, Steely Dan member Donald Fagen recorded their song "Ruby Baby" on his album The Nightfly.
-That same year, former Doobie Brothers member Michael McDonald released "I Keep Forgettin' (Every Time You're Near)", inspired by Leiber and Stoller's "I Keep Forgettin'" for which they were eventually given a 50% songwriting credit; a similar arrangement was made for the Oak Ridge Boys' crossover hit Bobbie Sue that same year.
+That same year, former Doobie Brothers member Michael McDonald released "I Keep Forgettin' (Every Time You're Near)", inspired by Leiber and Stoller's "I Keep Forgettin, for which they were eventually given a 50% songwriting credit; a similar arrangement was made for the Oak Ridge Boys' crossover hit "Bobbie Sue" that same year.

 In 1991, the charity music video and CD single "Yakety Yak, Take it Back", performed by a number of musicians ranging from Ozzy Osbourne to Pat Benatar, featured a drastically rearranged version of "Yakety Yak" with new lyrics - written by Leiber - promoting recycling.

 2000s

 In 2009, Simon & Schuster published Hound Dog: The Leiber and Stoller Autobiography, written by Leiber and Stoller with David Ritz.
 As of 2007, their songs are managed by Sony/ATV Music Publishing.

 With collaborator Artie Butler, Stoller wrote the music to the musical The People in the Picture, with book and lyrics by Iris Rainer Dart.
 Stoller and Butler's music received a 2011 Drama Desk Award nomination.

 On August 22, 2011, Leiber died in Cedars Sinai Medical Center in Los Angeles, aged 78, from cardio-pulmonary failure.
 He was survived by his sons Jed, Oliver, and Jake.

 Stoller wrote both music and lyrics to the song "Charlotte", recorded by Steve Tyrell and released in advance of the 2012 Democratic National Convention in Charlotte, North Carolina.

+Stoller is the musical composer for the new musical Beaches, which premiered on Broadway on April 22, 2026.

 Awards and honors

-Leiber and Stoller won Grammy awards for "Is That All There Is?" in 1969, and for the cast album of Smokey Joe's Cafe, a 1995 Broadway musical revue based on their previously released work.
+Leiber and Stoller won Grammy Awards for "Is That All There Is?" in 1969, and for the cast album of Smokey Joe's Cafe, a 1995 Broadway musical revue based on their previously released work.
 Smokey Joe's Cafe was also nominated for seven Tony Awards, and became the longest-running musical revue in Broadway history.